Frequently Asked Questions

 - Housing and practical life

 St. Thomas has very limited funds for general scholarships for international students.
 The university awards only a few partial tuition grants each year to incoming students, and at this time there are no scholarships for currently enrolled international students.
 Students must apply before their initial enrollment at St. Thomas.
 The deadline for scholarship applications is January 15 for Fall Semester and September 15 for Spring Semester.
-Newly admitted students should contact the International Recruiting and Admissions office for details and an application.
+Newly admitted students should contact the Admissions office for details and an application.
 Please note that this applies only for Undergraduate students.

 We are working with leaders of the university to seek more financial aid funds for future international students.
 But at this time, the only source of extra income would be to work on campus if you are an F-1 or J-1 visa holder.
 The university does not offer research or teaching assistant positions.
 However, some departments offer small scholarships for current students toward the cost of tuition that are available to all students, international and domestic.
 Watch for information from your department.